-This project and its evaluation were affected by the 2020 and 2021 partial school closures caused by the Covid-19 pandemic.
-As a result, some of the impact measurement collection has not been possible and the evaluation will not be completed as originally intended.
-The evaluation protocol is being updated and will be published here as soon as possible.
+This project and its evaluation were affected by the 2020 and 2021 partial school closures caused by the COVID-19 pandemic.
+As a result, some of the impact measurement collection has not been possible and the evaluation has not been completed as originally intended.

-This project will aim to provide rapid feedback about the impacts of Covid-19 related closures on the attainment gap between advantaged and disadvantaged pupils in maths and literacy in primary schools and map the trajectory of attainment gaps over the 2020 – 21 school year.
-The project will also examine associations between pupil performance and different school and teacher practices both during the period of Covid-19 school closures and on return to school.
+The project also examined associations between pupil performance and different school and teacher practices both during the period of COVID-19 school closures and on return to school.